• Art magazine

 A dancer, which was now passionate in adulthood, once reported how she went into her first dance course as a child and was completely overwhelmed.
 While the teacher choreographed, she met another girl her age, who was also in her very first dance course.
 Both young girls were nervous because of what was in front of them.
 However, there was a calming feeling to know that I was not alone in this situation.
 The girls subsequently developed a lifelong friendship and an immense love for dancing.

 It became clear to them that nobody judges their appearance, but instead accepted their differences.
-Through this experience, they learned to establish Contact Us E and at the same time develop creative and physical skills that have been preserved for them all my life.
+Through this experience, they learned to make contacts and at the same time develop creative and physical skills that have been preserved all my life.

 This experience report exemplifies a large number of dancing people who have found their passion with a dance course or in a dance school.